Pranjal-Prabhat/PhysiPy/README.md

 ```

 Note:- This code only open cmd in downloads folder(default folder where files are downloaded using browser) and installs the library.

-Note:- If this not work then either the library is not downloaded as zip in downloads folder or cmd has been not opened as administator
+Note:- If this not work then either the library is not downloaded as zip in downloads folder or cmd has been not opened as administator.

 ## Library Structure